CodeYourFuture/immersive-go-course/docker-cloud/IMPLEMENTATION.md

 ## GitHub action to run tests

-Follow [guide on GitHub](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-go) to get GitHub action testing the code.
+Follow [this guide on GitHub](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-go) to get a GitHub action testing the code.

 Pay attention to: